431 Concord Road

 Davidson College fosters a positive community environment in which all employees and students enjoy a work and academic environment free from illegal discrimination or harassment.
 The intent of this policy is to prevent the occurrence of any form of discrimination or harassment by expressing the college's strong disapproval of such action, providing a means for community members to report incidents of discrimination or harassment, setting forth procedures for handling allegations, sanctioning appropriate punishment of those who violate this policy, and informing community members of their right to raise issues of discrimination or harassment and the procedures to be followed in doing so.
 This policy seeks to protect the rights of the complainant and the accused.

-Davidson College expressly prohibits any form of intimidation or harassment based on race, color, gender, national origin, religion, age, sexual orientation, disability, or any other status protected by applicable federal, state, or local law.
+Davidson College expressly prohibits any form of intimidation or harassment based on race, color, gender, national origin, religion, age, sexual orientation, gender identity, disability, or any other status protected by applicable federal, state, or local law.
 Discriminatory harassment based on gender or that rises to the level of stalking is governed by the Student Sexual Misconduct Policy in the Student Handbook and the Employee Sexual Harassment and Sexual Misconduct Policy (PDF).

 Other types of harassment involving employees are addressed in the Disciplinary Action Policy in the Employee Guide.
 In addition, for further information on the college's expectations regarding students, see the Davidson College Code of Responsibility and Code of Disciplinary Procedures (PDF).